AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

-\paragraph{Contextual Prioritization and Selection:} Each planning cycle commences with Contextual Prioritization and Selection.
-In this critical step, the agent evaluates all active sub-tasks from its parallel objective branches against its real-time state and the current environmental context.
-The state includes internal attributes like health, energy, satiety, and inventory, while the context includes external factors such as market prices or world rules (later introduced in Section \ref{sec:5}).
-Given the dynamic nature of the world, this process is not merely a filter but a sophisticated prioritization mechanism.
-The most viable sub-task, which is ranked based on agent's highest long-term goal, personality and value (later introduced in Section \ref{subsubsec:social}), is then selected for execution in the current cycle.
-This ensures that the agent's immediate focus is always directed towards the most relevant and high-impact objective, effectively grounding the long-term strategy in the present reality and preventing wasted effort on obsolete or infeasible actions.
+\paragraph{Contextual prioritization and selection.} Each planning cycle commences with contextual prioritization and selection.
+The agent evaluates all active sub-tasks from its parallel objective branches against its real-time state and the current environmental context.
+The state includes internal attributes drawn from $\mathrm{dyn}_a(t)$, such as health, energy, satiety, balance, and inventory, while the context includes external factors carried in the shared state $z(t)$, such as market prices and world rules.
+Given the dynamic nature of the world, this step ranks candidates continuously as conditions change.
+The most viable sub-task, ranked against the agent's long-term objective $g_a$ together with the personality and values held in $\mathrm{profile}_a(t)$, is selected for execution in the current cycle.
+This grounds the long-term strategy in present reality and prevents wasted effort on obsolete or infeasible actions.

-\paragraph{Action Sequence Generation:} Following the selection of the prioritized sub-task, the Action Sequence Generation layer translates this abstract objective into a concrete sequence of atomic actions.
-This translation is performed by a domain-specific micro-planner, which operates within the highly constrained context of the selected branch and the target sub-task.
-Because the preceding layers have already handled strategic decomposition and contextual selection, this micro-planner's potential action space is significantly reduced and the resulting sequence is more executable and contextually coherent, aligning the agent's immediate physical operations with both its current state and its broader strategic intentions.
-This structured, top-down refinement from abstract goals to concrete actions is fundamental to our framework's ability to be both strategic and reactive.
+\paragraph{Action sequence generation.} Following selection, the action-generation layer translates the abstract sub-task into a concrete sequence of atomic actions $U_a=(u_{a,1},\ldots,u_{a,m})$.
+The translation is performed by a domain-specific micro-planner operating within the highly constrained context of the selected branch and target sub-task.
+Because the preceding layers have already handled strategic decomposition and contextual selection, the micro-planner's potential action space is significantly reduced, and the resulting sequence is more executable and contextually coherent, aligning the agent's immediate operations with both its current state and its broader strategic intent.
+This structured top-down refinement from abstract goals to concrete actions is fundamental to the framework's ability to be strategic and reactive at once.